 I’ve never done this before, what can I expect?

-During the initial session, you will be asked to talk about what it is that brought you to therapy.
+During the initial session, your therapist would like to know more about what it is that brought you to therapy.
 In the case of couple and family sessions, each person will be asked to share their perspectives.
 The therapist will ask questions about the problem to develop a deeper understanding and may also ask questions about solutions attempted, other issues, and individual histories.
 Within the first few sessions, your therapist will ask you about your goals for therapy.
 Subsequent sessions will focus on reaching your goals along with addressing obstacles and conflicts which may arise along the way.